orderbynull/lottip/README.md

 # Lottip

-Lottip is a proxy for **MySQL RDBMS** with simple and clean GUI.
+Lottip is proxy for **MySQL RDBMS** with web GUI.
+It will show you what's happening under the hood of your ORM.
-It's goal is to help developers to debug persistence layer of their apps.
-Lottip can **show SQL queries** within each connection, **filter** statements and more.
+As it sits between your application and MySQL server there's no need to use tools like Wireshark to see which queries are being executed.
-It сomes as single  binary and consists of 2 parts: proxy server and embedded GUI for better experience.
+Lottip comes as single binary with zero dependencies and consists of 2 parts: proxy server and embedded GUI for better experience.

 # Screenshots
 Here's how query list looks like: